mbhimasani/mbhimasani-mojo-take-home/README.md

 - **Costs**: No semantic validation (e.g., malformed UUIDs accepted, no region/plan enum validation)

 ## What I Would Do With More Time
+- Add optimistic write-only locking with version numbers to catch same timestamp conflicts, race conditions, and concurrent updates for reference table updates.
+This would help support scaling for multi-threaded or distributed systems at the cost of code complexity, slightly higher latency, and lower write throughput.
 - Replace hardcoded Plan (free/pro) and Region (us/eu) values with a dynamic solution to support arbitrary metadata values
 - Explore pre-aggregating metrics per bucket to avoid re-scanning events for metric queries
   - This would require insight into how often reference data will be updated vs how often metric queries will be made.